Find out when goods can be zero-rated if they’re sold to overseas visitors for personal use by a VAT-registered business.

 |1||Check that they’re entitled to use the scheme (see paragraph 2.4)|

 |2||Check that the goods are eligible for the scheme (see paragraph 2.6)|

 |3||Check that the customer intends to leave the EU with the goods for a final destination outside the EU by the last day of the third month following that in which the goods were purchased|

 |4||Fill in a VAT refund document.
 A responsible member of staff should complete the document.
 Ensure all sections are fully completed, unused lines are ruled through and the customer and retailer declarations are signed at the time of the sale (see paragraph 4.2 for full details)|

-In addition give your customer a copy of VAT Notice 704/1: tax free shopping in the UK and:
+In addition give your customer a copy of Claim VAT back on tax-free shopping in the UK (VAT Notice 704/1) and:

 - explain about any administrative fees

 - mark your customer’s sales receipt to indicate that the goods have been included on a VAT refund document, for example, ‘VAT export’